linukc/features/git_bash.md

 ### Removing a commit from a branch
 git reset --hard \<tag\>
 git history --all
-(we can whatever see the "delete" commit because he is still in repository with git history --all)
+(if we tag commit before delete we can whatever see the "delete" commit because he is still in repository with git history --all)
 ### Change push url
 git remote -v
 View existing remotes